Sosland Fellowship Dr. Markus Zisselsberger

 Dr. Markus Zisselsberger is an assistant professor of German at the University of Miami in Coral Gables, Florida.
 He earned his PhD in Comparative Literature from Binghamton University, SUNY in 2008.
 His research earned him Binghamton’s Distinguished Dissertation Award in 2009.
 Dr. Zisselsberger previously participated in the Curt and Else C. Silberman Faculty Seminar, titled “Teaching the Gendered Representation of the Holocaust,” at the Museum in 2012.

-While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Dr. Zisselsberger will be working on his project, “Outside the Frame: Gendered Testimony in Claude Lanzmann’s Shoah.”
+While in residence at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, Dr. Zisselsberger conducted research on his project, “Outside the Frame: Gendered Testimony in Claude Lanzmann’s Shoah.”

 Dr. Zisselsberger speaks German natively, English fluently, and possesses linguistic skills in French and Spanish.